explodecomputer/wits/imputation/README.md

 Following imputation create a dataset that is in plink format, filtered on MAF > 0.01 and info score > 0.8.

-## Questions
+## Exercises

+1. Perform imputation of the 1Mb region around the FTO gene

-1. Evaluate the quality metrics.
+2. Evaluate the quality metrics.
 How sensitive is imputation to each of the settings that were varied?
 Consider:

 	- concordance table
 	- distribution of info scores

-2. Plot the distribution of imputed allele frequencies against the original genotype frequencies.
+3. Plot the distribution of imputed allele frequencies against the original genotype frequencies.
 Why are there so many rare variants in 1000 genomes data?

-3. Plot the relationship of minor allele frequency against quality score.
+4. Plot the relationship of minor allele frequency against quality score.
 Why are rare alleles harder to impute?

-4. Compare the GWAS performance of imputed data against genotype data.
+5. Compare the GWAS performance of imputed data against genotype data.

 	- Run GWAS on region
 	- Upload to [LocusZoom](https://statgen.sph.umich.edu/locuszoom/genform.php?type=yourdata) to generate plots of region